firebase/firebase-js-sdk/CONTRIBUTING.md

   git checkout -b my-fix-branch master
   ```

-* Create your patch, **including appropriate test cases**.
-Patches with tests are more likely to be merged.
+* Create your change, **including appropriate test cases**.
+Changes with tests are more likely to be merged.
 * Avoid checking in files that shouldn't be tracked (e.g `node_modules`, `gulp-cache`, `.tmp`, `.idea`).
 If your development setup automatically creates some of these files, please add them to the `.gitignore` at the root of the package (click [here][gitignore] to read more on how to add entries to the `.gitignore`).
 * Commit your changes